PhysicalBit7/notes/docs/parallel-processing/chapter2.md

 - _Sum_ - the sum of all the quantities is written

 # Interconnection Networks
-Interconnection networks are the termed used most commonly with NUMA/UMA systems, where there are a number of processing nodes within the same computer.
+Interconnection networks are the term used most commonly with NUMA/UMA systems, where there are a number of processing nodes within the same computer.
 These networks provide mechanism for data transfer

 - Static networks - point to point communication links among processing nodes